Hello, I’m Mob from the Negorabu team at SKOOTA GAMES.

 The story is set in the mysterious totalitarian state of "Sabakistan," which has kept its borders closed for a long time.
 With the funeral rehearsal of the great leader, the country invites journalists from around the world for the first time.
 Here, the chameleon journalist "Henri Pascal" begins a dangerous investigation to uncover the secrets hidden by the state.

-To be honest, the localization into Japanese still had some awkward parts.
-However, the "atmosphere" that this game creates is so powerful that it more than compensates for that.
-The unforgettable and striking art style, the intricately depicted cityscapes, and the occasional high-quality animations all convey just how abnormal and suffocating this world is, even if you don't fully understand the meaning of the words.
+To be honest, the localization into Japanese had some awkward parts.
+However, the atmosphere of the world depicted in this game was so compelling that it more than made up for it.
+The unforgettable, powerful art style, the intricately drawn cityscapes, and the occasional high-quality animations...
+Even without fully understanding the meaning of the words, the message of "how abnormal and suffocating this world is" comes through painfully clear on the screen.

 What I found particularly interesting in the gameplay was the ruthless immediacy of the consequences of choices leading to disaster.
-For example, when trying to give a tip of gratitude to a hotel cleaner, that action catches the watchful eyes, resulting in an instant game over.
-I truly experienced the harshness of this dystopia.
-(In the local demo, the save function didn't work well, but the staff kindly assisted me each time, which was the only saving grace.)
+For example, when trying to give a tip to a hotel cleaner, that action catches the watchful eyes of the authorities, resulting in an instant game over.
+I was made to experience the harshness of this dystopia firsthand.
+(In the local demo, the save function didn’t work well, but the staff were kind enough to assist each time, which was the only saving grace.)

-If the localization is further refined in the future, I believe this game will not just remain an adventure game but will become a remarkable work that allows players to experience a totalitarian state realistically and prompts them to reevaluate their own values.
-It is scheduled for release in 2026, but until then, I want to read the original comic to learn more about this mysterious country in advance.
+If the localization is further refined in the future, I believe this game could become more than just an adventure game; it could provide players with a real experience of a totalitarian state and prompt them to reevaluate their own values.
+It is scheduled for release in 2026, but until then, I want to read the original comic to learn more about this mysterious country.

 PVKK: Planet Defense Cannon Commander: The Absolute Ruler of “Experience” Beyond Reason